-Ref - CISI or Street No Street Site type Site Description (Updated to the information provided in the Heritage List Project) Status ie noted in Conservation Mngt Plans Local list candidate in the NDP Marked on Cornwall Council Conservation Area?
-Within the Town Development HER mapping? ary?
-Boundary?
-South Trefusis Rail Crossing Park Road and Trefusis Road (Corner of) Landmark, art work or way finder Boundary wall and gate pillar, on the corner of Park Road and Trefusis Road.
+Ref - Street Street Site type Site Description (Updated to the information provided in the Heritage List Project) Status ie noted in Conservation Mngt Status in the Cornwall Key Feature of Local Marked on Cornwall Within WHS boundary?
+Within a Conservation Within the Town or HER NO Plan Area ı provided in the heritage List Project) Plans Heritage List Character in Conwaii Council mapping? boundary ?
+Area?
+Development Boundary?
+South Trefusis Rail Crossing Park Road and Trefusis Road (Corner of) 3 Landmark, art work or way finder Boundary wall and gate pillar, on the corner of Park Road and Trefusis Road.
 Dressed granite copings and courses with killas infill, standing on it's own at the side of the old Redruth Chasewater rail bed, with no real connection to any other construction.
 Built around the same time as Wheal Sparnon was reclaimed to form Clinton Road, Albany Road, Victoria Park and Park Road, 1892-1895.
 There was no previous crossing gate until then, although the crossing keepers cottage beside it was previously used as a points keepers cottage.
 As Park Road would be used to transport granite from Carn Marth quarry to the stone masons working on 'Clinton Castles' there was obviously a load more traffic.
 The construction is slightly reminiscent of James Hicks style of masonry around the northern end of Clinton Road so may be a 'practice piece' for some ideas?
-Other crossing gates and fencing, if any, tended to be Cornish walls and timber fencing, so this feature is very unusual on the Redruth Chasewater railway Yes Yes No No No 122 Trecarrel (Ex Police Station) now Offices Drump Road Building "Pair of shops with dwelling over.
+Other crossing gates and fencing, if any, tended to be Cornish walls and timber fencing, so this feature is very unusual on the Redruth Chasewater railway Candidate Work in Progress Yes Yes No No No 122 Trecarrel (Ex Police Station) now Royal Cornwall Hospital Trust & others Drump Road 7 Building "Pair of shops with dwelling over.
 Early to mid C19; altered.
-Cross- wall construction, the gable wall of uncoursed killas rubble with granite quoins, the façade rendered above the ground floor shop fronts; slate roof with brick chimneys.
-Rectangular plan with projecting stair turret to rear.
-Three storeys and 3 bays, almost symmetrical.
-The ground floor consists of two C19 shop fronts flanking a central entrance passage" (1) 1878- 1908 Yes Yes No No Yes 123 Trenessa, with entrance gateway and walls Drump Road Building Trenessa is a detached villa of mid-19th century date (it is shown on the 1876 OS Map, but not the Tithe).
+Cro 1878- 1908 Ready Yes Yes No No Yes 123 Trenessa, with entrance gateway and walls Drump Road 2 Building Trenessa is a detached villa of mid-19th century date (it is shown on the 1876 OS Map, but not the Tithe).
 The house itself appears to be intact, though its garden has been subdivided for modern development.
 The HER record (No. MCO65035) states: "Extant C19 house known as Trenessa, with entrance gateway and walls.
 Highlighted as a site of historical significance in the Redruth CISI report."
-Building of Local Interest Yes Yes Yes Plain-an-Gwarry Yes 351 Trewirgie School Falmouth Road Building Trewirgie Board School (HER No. MCO51336), built 1885-6 with boys, girls and infants section.
-Built by Arthur Carkeek at a cost of £5000.
-It was the largest in Cornwall, with room for over 900 pupils, buildings for woodwork and cooking, and areas for gardening.
-Enlarged 1895.
-Recorded on the OS 1907 2nd Edition 1:2500 map.
-Became a County Primary school in 1954 and is still in use as a Junior school.
-Included in the CISI report Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 172 41-47 Fore Street (Shops and dwellings) Fore Street Building Commercial and domestic buildings fronting Fore Street, which are of Pre-1809 to c1900 date.
-Pre-1809 to c.1900 Yes Yes Yes Town Centre Yes
+Identified as a Building of Local Interest in Conservation Management Plan.
+1841-78 Building of Local Interest Ready Yes Yes Yes Plain-an- Gwarry Yes